 Don’t Forget the Snacks

-It will save you money as well because you aren’t constantly going to the vending machine or calling room service.
+It will also save you money because you aren’t constantly going to the vending machine or calling room service.

-If you have any other advice for enjoying a vacation with kids, please let us know.
+If you have any other advice for how you enjoy a family vacation, please let us know.
 Just remember to be flexible and to not take things too seriously.
 It’s a vacation, have fun and be silly!